-The CCHA is responsible for making HAP payments promptly when due to the owner, in accordance with the terms of the HAP contract.
-After the first two calendar months of the HAP contract term, the HAP contract provides for penalties if the CCHA fails to make the HAP payment on time.
+The PHA is responsible for making HAP payments promptly when due to the owner, in accordance with the terms of the HAP contract.
+After the first two calendar months of the HAP contract term, the HAP contract provides for late penalties if the PHA fails to make the HAP payment on time.